Akselera Tech

 The Common Thread

-These 12 businesses operate in different industries, different geographies, and at different budget levels.
-But they share one strategic philosophy: they optimize for their own business outcomes, not for Google's metrics.
+Different industries.
+Different geographies.
+Different budget levels.
+One shared philosophy: they optimize for their own business outcomes, not for Google's metrics.

-The businesses in these case studies did the opposite.
-They restricted targeting to high-intent keywords.
-They excluded irrelevant searches with negative keywords.
-They sent traffic to pages that matched the search.
-They tracked actual revenue, not vanity metrics.
-And they ignored Google's scoring system when their own data told a different story.
+These businesses restricted targeting to high-intent keywords.
+Excluded irrelevant searches aggressively.
+Sent traffic to pages that matched the search.
+Tracked actual revenue, not vanity metrics.
+Ignored Google's scoring system when their own data told a different story.

 None of this is complicated.
 All of it requires discipline.

 This article is part of the Google Ads Efficiency Playbook 2026 series.
-Based on the strategies that drove results in these case studies, here is the recommended reading path:
+Based on the strategies that drove results above, here's where to go next.

 1. How the Google Ads Auction Really Works — understand the system before spending a dollar